DOAJ/doaj/cms/pages/apply/guide.md

    - For these disciplines ([pages 10-16 only](http://uis.unesco.org/sites/default/files/documents/international-standard-classification-of-education-fields-of-education-and-training-2013-detailed-field-descriptions-2015-en.pdf)), DOAJ can accept journals that undertake editorial review, rather than peer review.
 Editorial review must be handled with a minimum of two editors.
 - ### Clinical Case report journals
    - For DOAJ to include case report journal they must have:
-    - A policy on [consent to publication](https://publicationethics.org/guidance/guideline/ensuring-consent-publishing-medical-case-reports) of case details and participant images and articles must state whether or not this consent was given
+    - A policy on [consent to publication](https://publicationethics.org/guidance/guideline/ensuring-consent-publishing-medical-case-reports) of case details and participant images, and articles must state whether or not this consent was given
     - A policy on potentially identifiable participant information and anonymisation
     - Reviewer guidelines specific for case reports
    - We recommend that all case reports and case series are identified as such in the title, and that case reports journals encourage or mandate using [CARE](https://www.care-statement.org/) reporting guidelines